Rob Frost

 Revd Dr. Rob Frost (27 April 1950 – 11 November 2007) was an English Christian evangelist, broadcaster and author who founded the Share Jesus International missionary agency.
-He was national evangelist for the Methodist Church from 1986 to 2007.
+He was national evangelist for the Methodist Church of Great Britain from 1986 to 2007.

 Early life

 Robert William Frost was born in Yorkshire.
 His father, Ronald Frost, was a Methodist minister, who inspired him to become an evangelist.
 He trained as a Methodist minister himself at Hartley Victoria College in Manchester in the early 1970s.

 His first ministerial posting was for three churches in the Pontefract area in 1975 before moving to Tooting, London, in 1979, from where he went on to continue his Methodist ministry around south London.
 He founded the huge Methodist celebration, Easter People in 1988, and was its executive Director for almost 20 years.
 He and some close friends had used their life-savings to fund the deposit on Camber Sands holiday camp where the first event was held.
 With 900 attending, it was a success, and the savings were repaid.
-Tens of thousands of people took part in the following years, with speakers and performers who included Dr Donald English, Adrian Plass, Simeon Wood, Rev Howard Mellor, Dr Elaine Storkey, Revd Dr David Wilkinson, Paul Field, Springs Dance Company and the Methodist Youth Brass Band.
+Tens of thousands of people took part in the following years, with speakers and performers who included Dr Donald English, Adrian Plass, Simeon Wood, Rev Dr Howard Mellor, Dr Elaine Storkey, Revd Professor David Wilkinson, Paul Field, Springs Dance Company and the Methodist Youth Brass Band.

-Following gaining his PhD from King's College London in 1995, Dr Frost lectured in mission and evangelism at London School of Theology and several other theological institutions throughout the U.K.
+After gaining his PhD from King's College London in 1995, Dr Frost lectured in mission and evangelism at London School of Theology and several other theological institutions throughout the UK.